 The best route to take if there is a possibility of an infringement, famous mark or not, is to speak to a trademark attorney.
 She will assist you in determining what the next best step is as well as offer assistance with any preparation and filing of documents.

 While trademark law can be intimidating to the uninitiated, obtaining the help of a trademark attorney or an experienced private company will make the entire process go much smoother.
 There are preliminary steps one can do when starting a business and/or renaming a business:

 - Choose a name that is unique and distinctive.
 Generic or descriptive names are not generally allowed registration by the USPTO and are more difficult to enforce.

 - Do as much free research as you can before hiring an attorney or a private company.
-Check the internet, yellow pages, domain names & the USPTO.
+Check the internet, yellow pages, domain names and the USPTO.

 - Be aware that any research you do for free online is merely preliminary and only comprehensive research will tell if the name is available.